Phishing emails and text messages may look like they’re from a company you know or trust.

 - say they’ve noticed some suspicious activity or log-in attempts

 - claim there’s a problem with your account or your payment information

 - say you must confirm some personal information

 - want you to click on a link to make a payment

 - say you’re eligible to register for a government refund

 If you get an email or a text message that asks you to click on a link or open an attachment, answer this question: Do I have an account with the company or know the person that contacted me?

 If the answer is “Yes,” contact the company using a phone number or website you know is real.
-Not the information in the email.
+Do not use the information in the email or text message.
 Attachments and links can install harmful malware.

 Source: United States Federal Trade Commission (FTC.gov)